Hardness of computation of quantum invariants on 3-manifolds with restricted topology: Computational reduction for quantum invariants

 \subsection{Turaev-Viro invariant}

 A compact 3-manifold can also be combinatorially described by a set of tetrahedra $\mathcal{T}$, together with rules on how to glue their triangular faces \cite{bing1959alternative, moise1952affine}.
 This description is called a \textit{triangulation of the 3-manifold}, but it should not be confused with triangulations of surfaces.
 Nonetheless, if $M$ has a boundary, $\mathcal{T}$ naturally defines a (surface) triangulation for $\partial M$.
-We note that for each $g\geq 1$, there exist one-vertex triangulations of the handlebody of genus $g$ \cite{jaco2006layeredtriangulations3manifolds}.
+We note that for each $g\geq 1$, there exists a one-vertex triangulation of the handlebody of genus $g$ \cite{jaco2006layeredtriangulations3manifolds}.

 The Turaev-Viro invariant (TV) is another quantum invariant for closed 3-manifolds.
-It is defined for spherical categories (which include modular categories) and is computed directly from a triangulation.
+It is defined for spherical categories (which include modular categories) and is computed directly from a triangulation \cite{barrett1996invariants}.
 The Turaev-Walker theorem \cite{turaev2010quantum} states that, given a manifold $M$, $|\langle M \rangle_{\mathcal{C}}^{RT}|^2=\langle M \rangle_{\mathcal{C}}^{TV}$, provided $\mathcal{C}$ is a modular category.
 An approximation of the $SO_r(3)$-TV invariant can be used to compute an approximation of $SO_r(3)$-RT \cite{alagic2014quantum}, as long as there is a polynomial time algorithm to transform a Heegaard splitting into a triangulation.
-For such, we use the next theorem, whose proof, except for the complexity analysis in Appendix \ref{app: proofs}, is due to \cite{he2023algorithm}.
+For such, we use the next theorem, whose proof, except for the complexity analysis below, is due to \cite{he2023algorithm}.